Divorce Dedicated to Providing Efficient, Knowledgeable Legal Counsel

 Note that if no one files for property division by filing a claim for “equitable distribution” before the absolute divorce is final, both parties will forever lose the right to ask a court for a property division.
 In such a case, individuals can keep only the assets that are either titled in their name or in their possession.
 Any property owned in both names will remain in both names even after divorce.
 Similarly, if no one files for spousal support before the divorce is final, both spouses relinquish their right to ask a court for alimony.
 Child custody and child support claims, on the other hand, are not affected by divorce.
 Parents, regardless of marital status, can file at any time for custody of or support for children under the age of 18.
 It is best to consult an attorney to ensure such important claims are properly stated and filed and not relinquished.

-Our Raleigh Divorce Attorneys Can Help
+Why Choose Our Raleigh Divorce Attorneys?

 Typically, divorces in North Carolina are granted within about 60 days of the date of the filing of the required complaint.
 This may vary depending on the case and the issues being discussed, so it is best to consult an experienced divorce attorney for legal guidance.
 Vitale Family Law has years of experience and takes a personalized approach to all their cases, providing clients with the attention they deserve to resolve their divorce case.